 First fact-check, it’s only 13:19 minutes long, not 60:00.
-Take that CBS.
-(Seriously, CBS intended each of its segments to run for approximately 15 minutes and for the entire show to be 60 minutes long.
+CBS intended each of its segments to run for approximately 15 minutes and for the entire show to be 60 minutes long.

 What is the 60 Minutes ObamaCare Video About?

 Steven Brill takes a look at the short-fallings of the ACA, despite its successes.
 The video has a focus on the ACA’s lack of addressing health care industry costs (not consumer costs directly).
 While we agree with this, there is a significant number of provisions in the ACA that address healthcare industry costs and allows for the implementation of more effective programs down the road.

 Pointing fingers in any one direction, hospitals and drug manufacturers primarily in this video, tends to lose sight of the bigger issue: The fact that the healthcare problem is shared by the entire 2.8 trillion dollar industry, not just one part of it.
 While the ACA focuses more on consumer costs than industry costs, it by no means ignores the underlying issue of healthcare costs completely.
 That being said, the focus is a symptom of a complex issue, the cost of hospital services to consumers and insurers.

 Let’s take a look at the claims made in the video, fact-check them, and provide some further insight into the issues discussed.
 Please refer to our Summary of Provisions in the PPACA and use the find command to read the sections of the law we reference.
 You can also bring up the full PPACA and related laws to get all the facts and follow along.
 You can also read this White House piece on how the ACA reduces costs and improves the quality of healthcare.